-Wisconsin State Senator Fred Risser (D-Madison) and Representatives Sondy Pope (D-Cross Plains) and Rep. Dianne Hesselbein (D-Middleton) introduced LRB 1624-1, the End-of-Life Options Act, on September 20, 2019.
+- Wisconsin State Senator Fred Risser (D-Madison) and Representative Sondy Pope (D-Cross Plains)

 It is my solemn hope that in the near future, Wisconsinites facing imminent death, have an option to avoid pain and suffering by making a final and dignified choice—to spend their final moments with their loved ones in a manner and at a time of their choosing.